 The marketing-leading cloud giant, Amazon Web Services (AWS), pulled the early trigger announcing a partnership with Verizon at AWS re:Invent in December 2019.
 AWS Wavelength provides AWS Infrastructure to Wavelength Zones (telecommunication provider’s edge datacenter with 5G network) to allow developers to build applications with low-latency requirements.

-Early applications point to streaming and gaming use cases as AWS and Verizon announced initial pilots with the NFL and Bethesda Game Studios.
-Any IoT use case requiring low latency and high bandwidth, notably manufacturing and other industrial IoT, may benefit from AWS Wavelength.
+Early applications point to streaming and gaming Applications as AWS and Verizon announced initial pilots with the NFL and Bethesda Game Studios.
+Any IoT Applications requiring low latency and high bandwidth, notably manufacturing and other industrial IoT, may benefit from AWS Wavelength.
 Smart cities can also extend streaming and video applications beyond stadiums and conference centers if a data center exists nearby.
 AWS seems to be pushing more onto the edge and on-prem as AWS Wavelength follows AWS Outposts and Local Zones offerings on top of a series of edge capabilities for AWS IoT services.

 Anthos for Telecom